Top 5 Ways a Business can overcome economic uncertainty!

 2. Fortify & Diversify Revenue Sources

-It becomes imperative for a business owner to start thinking about not only keeping sales intact and fortifying revenues, but also to find ways to diversify and innovate new revenue streams to help alleviate any decline in customer spending.
+As a business owner, it's imperative to not only keep sales intact but also to find ways to diversify and innovate new revenue streams.
+This is a key part of your startup downturn planning and will help you alleviate the impact of any decline in customer spending, ensuring your top line remains healthy.

 Fortifying Revenue Sources